-- 1. While a faster /RESET pulse (as short as a few hundred nanoseconds) will often reset the device, a 1us minimum is recommended to ensure reliable operation. - 2.
-There is an internal pull-up resistor for the dedicated /RESET pin on the SOIC-16 package.
-If the reset function is not needed, this pin can be left floating in the system.
+Note: While a faster /RESET pulse (as short as a few hundred nanoseconds) will often reset the device, a 1us minimum is recommended to ensure reliable operation.

-6.2 Write Protection
+6.1.7 Write Protection

 Applications that use non-volatile memory must take into consideration the possibility of noise and other adverse system conditions that may compromise data integrity.
-To address this concern, the W25Q64FW provides several means to protect the data from inadvertent writes.
+To address this concern, the W25Q16FW provides several means to protect the data from inadvertent writes.